takumi-ykic/NLPHelpDesk/README.md

 *   **Azure SQL Database:** Provides persistent data storage.
 *   **Azure Blob Storage:** Stores and retrieves image files and text files related to comments.
 *   **Azure Queue Storage:** Used for asynchronous communication and processing, potentially for tasks like handling large volumes of incoming tickets or background processing of NLP tasks.
-*   **Azure Function:** Hosts the NLP prediction function.
+*   **Azure Functions:** Hosts the NLP prediction function.
 The trained models are deployed as part of this function.